Those She Left Behind: Plot

 Gary Cole stars as Scott Grimes, a man who owns a rising realty business.
 His wife Sue, played by Mary Page Keller, is pregnant with their first child.
 So it would seem Scott has everything a man could ever want.

-Unfortunately, when Sue is giving birth, she ends up passing away due to a pregnancy complication.
+When Sue is giving birth, she ends up dying due to a pregnancy complication.
 Their daughter, Katie, is saved.

 Now Scott is left to shoulder the burden of losing his wife so suddenly, along with being a single father.
 He hires a few nannies to care for her with no success.
 He even brings her to work with him to care for her.
 The stress is overwhelming, but he is dealing with it.

 However, the breaking point comes when Katie is crying and screaming almost nonstop for about two days.
 Scott can't figure out why, going as far as walking out of the room on her saying, "I don't know what you want!"
 He takes her into the hospital the next day to find out she had been suffering from a hernia.
 After being probed by the doctor on why she wasn't brought in sooner, he confessed he didn't know what to do.
 Scott went so far as to saying he thought she was just being fussy.
 The doctor then asked him if he realizes what could've happened to her, had he ignored her one more day.
 A look of fear comes over his face as realization sets in.

 Afterwards, he considers giving Katie up for adoption.
 Instead, Sue's parents offer to watch her until he gets himself straightened out.
 Eventually, he accepts his role as a father, gets his daughter back, and carries on.